 Why Sunset Key is the Island Escape You’ve Been Craving

-So what if we told you that there’s a way to achieve that same sense of sneaking away to a far-flung island retreat…without having to embark on the actual “far-flung” part?
+What if we told you that there’s a way to achieve that same sense of sneaking away to a far-flung island retreat…without having to embark on the actual “far-flung” part?
 That’s precisely the beauty of a stay at Sunset Key Cottages.
 Because while this resort destination has all the characteristics of a remote island – think sugar-white sand on a private beach, hissing palms that look like they’re doing a lazy boogie-woogie in the salty breeze, and a daily sunset over Caribbean-blue-colored water – this particular 27-acre island is actually no more than a meager 160 miles from Miami, Florida, off the coast of Key West.
 But it sure feels like it could be 1,600.
 Here’s why.

 For Starters, You Have to Take a Ferry to Access It